11 Main Classroom Management Strategies and Their Tools

 2. During the School Year

-Once you’ve set the classroom foundation, managing it becomes a continuous process needing consistent attention all year long.
-The main objective is to maintain that initial positive environment, keeping students fully engaged and ensuring they stay productive learners.
+Once you’ve set the classroom foundation, managing it becomes a continuous process requiring consistent attention.
+So, using the right school management software can help maintain a positive environment too, keeping students engaged and ensuring they stay productive learners throughout the year.

 a.
 Use Positive Reinforcement